Skip to Content

 The Claims Process Timeline

 After a car accident in New York, understanding the step-by-step claims process is key.
 Accident victims should seek prompt medical attention and notify their insurance provider—preferably within 24 hours.
 New York’s no-fault laws require Personal Injury Protection (PIP) claims to be filed within 30 days, and documentation such as medical records and police reports is essential for a successful claim.
 At IX Legal, our auto accident attorneys in New York guide you through each step: gathering evidence, contacting witnesses, and handling every communication with insurers to advocate on your behalf.
-We’re committed to maximizing your recovery and minimizing administrative headaches.
+We are committed to maximizing your recovery and minimizing administrative headaches.

 For personal injury lawsuits stemming from vehicle accidents, the statute of limitations in New York is three years from the date of the crash.
 Additional deadlines apply to specific cases—such as claims involving city or state entities (which require a notice of claim within 90 days) or cases with minor victims.
 By involving a dedicated car accident lawyer in New York early in your case, you avoid missing key deadlines and position your case for success.
 At IX Legal, our attorneys manage all procedural details while keeping clients informed and empowered from start to finish.